randomchars42/plapperkasten/README.md

 Log entries use lazy evaluation, i.e., `logger.debug('start %s', name)`, start with a lower-case letter and do not end with a full stop.

-Raised errors on the other hand use f-strings and contain whole sentences, i.e. `ValueError(f'Your f-string with {variable} here.')`.
+Raised errors on the other hand use f-strings (if necessary) and contain whole sentences, i.e. `ValueError(f'{variable} did not match XXXX.')`.

 ### Linting / Checking